zalenix/portaldocs/portal-sdk/generated/top-extensions-alerting.md

 <a name="overview"></a>
 ## Overview

 Many alerts for extension behavior are provided by the Portal Framework.
 Alerts run at a specified time to assess the data that was collected in a previous time period.
 If a threshold for an alert is met, an ICM alert that contains the details of the alert is opened and sent to  the  team that owns the extension.
-Azure Portal partner team IcM information is collected during the onboarding process, and is located at [https://aka.ms/portalfx/partners](https://aka.ms/portalfx/partners).
-This maps extension names to IcM team names and service names.
-An IcM routing rule is added under "Azure Portal (Ibiza) service" in IcM to route incidents to corresponding partners.
-The routing rule is in the following format.

- `AIMS://AZUREPORTAL\Portal\{ExtensionName}`

 The Portal Framework provides the following alerts.